How to Import a PDF

-Color is reproduced with fidelity (especially important for printing) and fonts stay the same.
-Custom typefaces can be a designer’s secret weapon for setting their designs apart.
-A PDF file actually embeds the font in the file, so even if the client doesn’t own that super fancy font you like to design with, they can still see it accurately.
+Color is reproduced with fidelity (essential for printing), and fonts stay the same.
+Custom typefaces can be designers' secret weapon for setting their designs apart.
+A PDF file embeds the font in the file, so even if the client doesn’t own that super fancy font you like to design, they can still see it accurately.

 Problem solved.
 World saved.
 A prime reason why PDFs are the designer’s format of choice for showcasing work.

-You can open your PDF file anywhere, on any device, with any web browser, no matter if it’s a desktop, tablet, laptop, or smartphone.
+You can open your PDF file anywhere, on any device, with any web browser, whether a desktop, tablet, laptop, or smartphone.

 It saves everyone the headache.
-As easy it is to access it, it’s equally as easy to share.
+As easy as it is to access, it’s equally as easy to share.
 Speaking of which ….

 Multi-dimensional but also compact

-The best thing about PDFs is how you can compress basically unlimited information, in various formats like images, videos, graphics, animations, 3D models, and so on, into a file size that is easy to share or receive without compromising on quality.
+The best thing about PDFs is that you can compress unlimited information, in various formats like images, videos, graphics, animations, 3D models, and so on, into a file size that is easy to share or receive without compromising on quality.

 So they store lots and lots of information for not much space.